Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Introduction

 Our algorithm only uses standard linear algebra primitives such as solving linear equations, computing eigenvalues, and intersecting linear subspaces (all applied to polynomial-sized inputs).
 The eigenvalue computation is used within simultaneous diagonalization, which is a subroutine of~\cite{JLV}.
 Following~\cite[Section~1.4]{koiran} (and numerous prior works in the tensor decomposition literature), we treat these as atomic operations and assume they can be implemented exactly.
 Our algorithm can be implemented to give guarantees in the computational model that allows rational arithmetic with polynomial bits of precision.

 We leave for future work the question of obtaining a detailed analysis of the stability and robustness of our algorithm, e.g., in the style of~\cite{smoothed,goyal-robust}.
 Certainly our description and analysis of the algorithm in exact terms is a necessary step toward this goal.
-Another seemingly necessary step would be to obtain a robust analysis of the~\cite{JLV} algorithm (which we use as a subroutine), but currently this only exists for the ``non-planted'' variant of the problem~\cite{robust-JLV}.
+Another seemingly necessary step would be to obtain a robust analysis of the~\cite{JLV} algorithm (which we use as a subroutine), but currently this only exists for the ``non-planted'' variant of the problem~\cite{robust-JLV} (where the goal is to \emph{refute} the existence of a rank-1 matrix in the given subspace).